Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Properties of partially ordered sets

 This can also be seen from the fact that there are no unique minimal and maximal points, respectively.
 Specifically, the intersection of the future of two light cones is larger than any light cone that can be found within the intersection \cite{Mattern2002}.

-Nonetheless, causally closed subsets of Minkowski space-time actually assemble a so-called \emph{complete orthomodular lattice} for any number of dimensions.
+Nonetheless, causally closed subsets of Minkowski space-time actually assemble a so-called \emph{complete orthocomplemented lattice} for any number of dimensions.
 The respective sets are sometimes referred to as causal diamonds.
-Interestingly, the same mathematical structure is also exhibited by the set of projectors in Hilbert space, as used in quantum mechanics \cite{Casini2002}\cite[p.~109--115]{Minkowski2010}.
-However, we are not aware of any deeper results which have originated from this observation.
+Interestingly, this mathematical structure is also exhibited by the set of projectors in Hilbert space, as used in quantum mechanics \cite{Casini2002}\cite[p.~109--115]{Minkowski2010}.
+Furthermore, a connection between causal order and algebraic quantum field theory has been explored in \cite[Chap.~III.4]{Haag1996}.
+Recently, this connection has been studied further in \cite{Castrigiano2024, Kostecki2024}.